timofei7/master_protein/README.md

 this is a  server using flask

 preqeruisites:
-   brew install rabbitmq
+   brew install redis
    pip install flask
-   pip install celery
+   pip install rq

 to run it on http://localhost simply do:
    ./run